Our team

 Master students

-Angelica Hovanessian is a sport and exercise psychology researcher based in Cologne, Germany.
-Originally from Canada, she holds a Bachelor's degree in Psychology from the University of Toronto and is currently completing her Master's in Psychology of Sport and Exercise at the German Sport University Cologne.
+Lukas Bleher is a sport psychology researcher based in Cologne, Germany.
+He holds a Bachelor's degree in Psychology and is currently completing his Master's degree in Psychology of Sport and Exercise at the German Sport University Cologne.

 Bachelor students